ChHarding/AIPersonality/README.md

 The next part of the project explores whether LLMs can be fine-tuned to change their default personalities.
 To do this, a dataset with over a million personality assessments is used.
 The dataset is broken down into subsets based on high or low scores in various personality traits.
 These subsets are then used to train base LLM models and create fine-tuned models.
 The outcome indicates that these fine-tuned models indeed show different personality traits based on their training data.
 Moving forward, the project aims to make these models user-friendly.
 Users will be able to set their desired personality traits, and the system will use the fine-tuned models to exhibit those traits instead of the default ones.
 The project uses ChatGPT Turbo 3.5 as the LLM and relies on a well-established Big Five Factor questionnaire for personality assessment.
 The models are trained and fine-tuned using publicly available IPIP-FFM-data-8Nov2018.
 In practical terms, real-time conversations have been tested using OpenAI Playground, where the desired personality traits in responses are clearly observed.
-Files	Description
-AIPersonality\data	IPIP-FFM-data-8Nov2018.xls
+**Files	Description**
-This dataset contains 1,015,342 questionnaire answers collected online by Open Psychometrics.
+AIPersonality\data	IPIP-FFM-data-8Nov2018.xls-This dataset contains 1,015,342 questionnaire answers collected online by Open Psychometrics.
 AIPersonality\Observation	Record observations of LLM personality changes in real-time scenarios AIPersonality\Questionaire	IPIP prescribed BigFive Factor Questionnaire AIPersonality\Results	Store results of personality assessment, every run across all models